niekverw/E-ECG/README.md

 # E-ECG
-Method for obataining reliable normal R to R intervals in exercise ECGs.
+Method for obtaining reliably measured normal-to-normal RR intervals in exercise ECGs, quality control measurements and plots.

 ##Further documentation will be added at a later time